 What judges tend to look for in a winning photogenic entry:

 * Impact (first impression of the overall look of subject/image). * Photogenic qualities of subject/image (good-looking subject in outfit, accessories, and colors that flatter the subject and draw attention to the face, particularly the eyes). * Subject should show personality (not just sitting pretty).
 Photogenic means’ camera personality’).
 You should ideally get a sense that the subject loves being photographed — and that the camera loves them too. * Photo quality.
 Make sure the image is printed by someone who understands print quality (every point matters in winning photogenic, especially when going for overall awards) — photogenic scores often carry a lot of weight in deciding overall winners.
 They can mean the difference between ‘walking in the winner’s circle on awards night or just walking away.

 Remember: If it’s worth doing, it’s worth doing well!

-Personal note: I am always surprised at folks who invest an incredible amount of time and money on dance, modeling and other lessons; who pay for spray tans, flippers, wonderful costumes and accessories — but approach getting their photogenic entry done as almost as an afterthought.
+Personal note: I am always surprised at folks who invest an incredible amount of time and money on dance, modeling, and other lessons; who pay for spray tans, flippers, beautiful costumes, and accessories — but approach getting their photogenic entry done almost as an afterthought.